el-tegy/price_pulse/README.md

-# PricePulse
+# price_pulse

-> PricePulse: Giving you the heartbeat of pricing across sites 💰🤩💰😱.
+> price_pulse: Giving you the heartbeat of pricing across sites 💰🤩💰😱.

 PricePulse is a solution designed to scrape price data from e-commerce sites, consolidate the data, and provide a centralized view of product prices.
 Built with Docker, Scrapy, MySQL, and Kubernetes.